How to install artificial grass

 The filtering layer or “geo-fabric or Textile” is placed on top of the compacted soil sub-base.
 Its task is to avoid soil penetration into the turf system.
 Next a layer of clean pea sized gravel stone and/or sand course is spread over the fabric layer and compacted.
 This acts to level the grass & help with water drainage through the turf system.

-Types of filter layers:- Geotextile fabric
+Types of filter layers:

-- 2” compacted #89 gravel stone or paver sand;
+2” compacted #89 gravel stone or paver sand;

 Base for Turf in a House